 - Tender Breasts

 No two women are alike and no two women experience the same journey during their perimenopause and menopause.
 There are different options available if you are symptomatic and need some relief.
-Talk to Dr. Hayes or Sharon to see if you would be a candidate for Bio-identical Hormones (BHRT), Hormone Therapy, or Natural Remedies.
+Talk to Dr. Hayes to see if you would be a candidate for Bio-identical Hormones (BHRT), Hormone Therapy, or Natural Remedies.

 Bio-identical Hormone Replacement Therapy (BHRT) is the use of supplemental doses of hormones that have a chemical structure identical to the hormones we naturally produce.
 If you purchase from a compounding pharmacy, they will be tailored on an individual basis.
 If you get at a pharmacy they are in a range of set doses.
 Many of these hormones are made from soybeans and wild yams.
 Getting our hormones balanced is a journey and more than likely will require several visits to have your prescription adjusted over time.